domeniqo/KubernetesNetworkMonitoringController/README.md

         <tr>
             <td>csirt.muni.cz/originPodName</td>
             <td>[name]</td>
             <td>Internal usage.
-Since PODs are immutable objects in K8s, this is used by PodsController in the following way: when monitoring on POD object is enabled original pod is deleted and new one with postfix '-monitored' is created.
+Since PODs are immutable objects in K8s, this is used by our PodsController in the following way: when monitoring on POD object is enabled original pod is deleted and new one with postfix '-monitored' is created.
 When monitoring is disabled on this POD, this value is used to create a new POD with the name it had before monitoring.
 However, user should consider using PODs as standalone objects and use some <a href="https://kubernetes.io/docs/concepts/workloads/pods/#workload-resources-for-managing-pods">workload resource</a> to manage PODs.</td>
         </tr>
     </tbody>
 </table>